-An employee may like a complaint with the U.S. may being a private lawsuit against an employer. laint with the U.S. Department of Labor or
+An employee may life a complaint with the U.S. Department of Labor or may long a private lawsuit against an employer.

-FM1.A does not affect any Federal or State law prohibiting discrimination, or supercode any State or focal law or collective being rining agreement which provides greater family or more all leave rights.
+FM1.4 does not affect any Federal or State law prohibiting distribution, or supprecede any State or local law or collective being using agreement which provides greater family or portical leave rights.